Bridge River: Tributaries

-Bridge River Power Project harnesses the power of the Bridge River, by diverting it through a mountainside to the separate drainage basin of Seton Lake, utilizing a system of three dams, four powerhouses and a canal.
-The powerhouses have a maximum generating capacity of 480 MW and an average annual production of 2670 GWh.
-Development of the system began in 1927 and was completed in 1960.
-The waters initially pass through the Lajoie Dam and powerhouse and are then diverted through tunnels and penstocks from Carpenter Reservoir to the two powerhouses on Seton Lake Reservoir.
+Flow

+From 1961 until 2000, the Lower Bridge River between Terzaghi Dam and the confluence with the Yalakom was almost completely dry due to water diversion.
+Before the dam was constructed, the mean streamflow in this stretch was 100 m2 per second.
+In 2000, BC Hydro began restoring a small, regular flow, with seasonal adjustments to mimic natural fluctuations.
+The mean flow of the lower Bridge below the dam is now 3 m2 per second, and riparian vegetation has recovered somewhat in that section.

+History

 Fishery

 Due to the force of the rivers at the Bridge's original confluence into the Fraser, the area has been for millennia the most important inland salmon-fishing site on the Fraser.
 The flow of the Bridge River, however, was near-completely diverted into Seton Lake with the completion of the Bridge River Power Project in 1961, with the water now entering the Fraser River just south of Lillooet as a result.
 The salmon fishery of the Bridge River was near-entirely destroyed by this diversion.